cucumber/gherkin/CONTRIBUTING.md

 generates the `Parser.x` file, referring to the `gherkin-x.razor` file you're about to create.

-When you run `make` it should complain that `gherkin-x.razor` does not exist.
+When you run `make generate` it should complain that `gherkin-x.razor` does not exist.

 Now, copy a `.razor` file from one of the other implementations.